Harmonics

 Practical reading tips

 Start by comparing your 9th harmonic chart to your natal chart.
-Planets that are isolated in the natal chart (few major aspects) sometimes light up in the 9th harmonic with tight conjunctions.
-This can explain talents or drives that don't show up through conventional aspect analysis.
+Planets that are isolated in the natal chart by major aspect can still appear in tight 9th-harmonic conjunctions, giving you a reason to inspect novile-family symbolism.

-Pay special attention to the 9th harmonic Ascendant and Midheaven if you have an accurate birth time.
-These points shift rapidly, so they're only reliable with precise times.
-When they're conjunct a natal planet in the 9th harmonic, that planet's themes tend to feel like a calling rather than just a trait.
+Pay special attention to the 9th harmonic Ascendant and Midheaven only if you have an accurate birth time.
+These points shift rapidly, so treat them as timing-sensitive modifiers rather than standalone proof of a calling.

 Use It With Augurine